Raking snow from roofs helps prevent ice dam formation and also improves the efficiency of solar electric panels.

 If your eaves are shielded with eave flashing, such as a self-adhering rubberized asphalt and fiberglass mat (that self-seals when penetrated by fasteners), you probably won’t have to worry about ice dams.

 Contact JP Carroll Roofing today to find out more about our snow removal and ice dam prevention solutions, or our other roofing services like roof repair and replacement.
-We work in West Hartford, Hartford, Farmington, West Simsbury, New Haven, Hamden, New Britain, Meriden, Woodbridge, Waterbury and cities nearby.
+We work in West Hartford, Hartford, Farmington, West Simsbury, New Haven, Glastonbury, Manchester, Meriden, Woodbridge, Waterbury and cities nearby.

 our service area